 But there are a few nuances to know as well, when it comes to which letters to add after your name, and the order in which they appear.
-For example, there’s no need to list both your Bachelor and Master’s degrees; go with the highest degree, unless they are different but related.
+For example, there’s no need to list both your Bachelor’s and Master’s degrees; go with the highest degree, unless they are different but related.
 So if you are an advanced practice nurse, you no longer list your RN.

-When You’re Still In Nursing School
+Nursing Credentials When You’re Still In Nursing School

-Another common questions I get asked when it comes to nursing credentials and how to refer to yourself as a nursing professional, is from nursing students.
+Another common question I get asked when it comes to nursing credentials and how to refer to yourself as a nursing professional, is from nursing students.
 They often ask: how do you refer to yourself when you are still in school but sending out your résumé?